 The Adelaide-based DJ/producer/promoter and former radio host released her debut single, “Finally,” in 2017 and has continued to throw hit after hit at us.
 Her metallic hip-hop influenced trap sound has landed her highly coveted spots on Australia’s biggest lineups, including Splendour in the Grass Festival 2018, Listen Out and more.

-We teamed up with the trap queen in the middle of her ‘Pleasures’ tour for an exclusive interview and guest mix.
+We teamed up with the buzzing DJ/producer in the middle of her ‘Pleasures’ tour for an exclusive interview and guest mix.
 You’ll want to stream this one.

 Hey!
 Thanks for chatting with us today.
 You’re coming up on the tail end of your ‘Pleasures Tour.’
 How has that been going for you?